-It is to be noted that under the accrual concept, income is recognized when earned regardless of when collected.
+Let's start by noting that under the accrual concept, income is recognized when earned regardless of when it is collected.

 And so, unearned revenue should not be included as income yet; rather, it is recorded as a liability.
 This liability represents an obligation of the company to render services or deliver goods in the future.
 It will be recognized as income only when the goods or services have been delivered or rendered.

-At the end of the period, unearned revenues must be checked and adjusted if necessary.
+At the end every accounting period, unearned revenues must be checked and adjusted if necessary.
 The adjusting entry for unearned revenue depends upon the journal entry made when it was initially recorded.

 There are two ways of recording unearned revenue: (1) the liability method, and (2) the income method.